 - Read a lot.
 If you don’t have time to read, you don’t have time or tools to write either.
 Everything you read has its own lessons.
 Reading good stuff helps you aim higher and work harder.
 You see what can be done, and experience different styles.
 Reading bad stuff helps you recognize bad things and helps you steer clear of them in your own work.

 Learning from the best is a good thing.
 And Stephen King certainly is one of the best in writing.
-If you prefer to check out this advice in an infographic format take a look here.
+Take these lessons, learn from them and implement them in your own writing.
+Your audience will like your content more.